Why this recipe works

 How to make smash burgers on the Blackstone (step-by-step)

-- Smashing the burgers – You can use 2 metal spatulas crisscrossed to flatten the burgers.
+- For smashing, you can use 2 metal spatulas crisscrossed to flatten the burgers.
 Or you can get a burger press and make your life easier.
 This heavy duty burger press is the one we use and it’s great.

 Easy Blackstone Smash Burgers with Special Sauce